motilalmeher/motilalmeher.github.io/_datascience/2023-04-11-ELEVATOR_PARADOX.md

 ### Idealizing assumptions:

-Suppose each elevator travels independently in continuous cycles from the bottom floor to top and back again, moving with constant speed and with the same average waiting time on each floor.
+Suppose each elevator travels independently in continuous cycles from the bottom floor to the top and back again, moving with constant speed and with the same average waiting time on each floor.
 Thus at the time a button is pushed on any floor, we can assume that each elevator is at a random point in its cycle.

-## For a single elevator, What is the probability that the elevator arriving on your floor moves up?
+## For a single elevator, What is the probability that the elevator arriving on your floor will move up?

 Shobhit, on the sixth floor, has five floors below and one above; therefore the probability is 5/6 that the elevator is below him and will be moving up when it arrives.
 Yogendra, on the second floor, has five floors above and one below; therefore the probability is 5/6 that the elevator is above him and will reach his floor on its way down.

 ## If there is more than one elevator, does the probabilities remain the same?

 That is not true at all!
-Indeed, as the number of elevators approaches infinity the probability that the first elevator to stop on any floor (except the top or bottom floors) is going up (or down) approaches exactly 1/2 -a rather unexpected result.
+Indeed, as the number of elevators approaches infinity the probability that the first elevator to stop on any floor (except the top or bottom floors) is going up (or down) approaches exactly 1/2 a rather unexpected result.
 Yet the probability (for, say, the second floor) remains 5/6 for every individual elevator and all elevators are equally likely to be the next to arrive.

 The solution for two or more elevators is complicated by conditional probabilities.
-Where condition is the choice of which elevator is first to arrive on the second floor is partly contingent on whether it was above us or below, since an elevator that is below the second floor when we begin to wait is likely to arrive ahead of an elevator that is above (all other things being equal).
+Where the condition is the choice of which elevator is first to arrive on the second floor is partly contingent on whether it was above us or below, since an elevator that is below the second floor when we begin to wait is likely to arrive ahead of an elevator that is above (all other things being equal).

 Mathematical derivation for more than one elevator problem is complex, so here I use the final result and verify the result by simulation.